hardwario/docs/chester/firmware-sdk/build-and-deploy.md

 `hardwario chester app fw upload`

 And the tools ask you for the firmware name and version.
-Please type the same values you filled in the previous **Deploy** chapter.
+For deployment, we use firmware names in the format `hio-chester-input-z`.
+The firmware version is the same, including the **v**** letter, e.g., `v1.5.0`.

 Then you receive an email containing **links to the firmware** and **QR Code**, which can be scanned in **HADRWARIO Manager** phone application for firmware upgrade.